 What type of insurance does Ladder offer?

-Term and only term.
+Term and only term life.
 Term life insurance is for a set amount of time and is cheaper than permanent life (also called whole or universal) insurance.
 We knew we wanted term because it’s straightforward, really easy to understand, and available at a reasonable monthly cost.

 Who issues their policies?